FHA Non-Occupant Co-Borrower Guidelines On FHA Loans

 - The front end debt to income ratio is the proposed housing monthly payment

 - Front End DTI consists of the principal, interest, property taxes, and homeowners insurance divided by the borrowers monthly gross income

 - The back end debt to income ratio is the sum of the monthly housing payment ( Principal, Interest, Taxes, and Insurance, also referred to PITI ) PLUS all other monthly debts divided by the borrowers gross monthly income

-For mortgage loan applicants who have debt to income ratios higher than 46.9% front end and 56.9% back end, FHA allows FHA mortgage loan applicants to add non-occupant co-borrowers to qualify for income on their FHA mortgage loan application.
+For mortgage loan applicants who have debt to income ratios higher than 46.9% front end and 56.9% back end, FHA Non-Occupant Co-Borrower Guidelines allows borrowers to add non-occupant co-borrowers.

 Qualifying To Be Non-Occupant Co-Borrower For FHA Loans?